28 answers about peptide therapy, RxPepsDirect, and how 503A compounding works.

 - Do I need a subscription?

-- No. PeptideRx does not sell memberships or recurring plans.
+- No. RxPepsDirect does not sell memberships or recurring plans.
 Each order is a one-time $39 visit fee.
 You order again only when you need a refill.

-- No. PeptideRx is cash-pay only.
+- No. RxPepsDirect is cash-pay only.
 Compounded peptide medications dispensed under Section 503A are not covered by commercial or government health insurance.
-The $39 visit fee and the per-dose peptide pricing shown on the catalog page are the full price you pay.
+The $39 visit fee and the per-dose peptide pricing shown on the peptides page is the full price you pay.

 - How many peptides can I include in one order?